heimskr/why/ISA.md

 </pre>

 ## <a name="dir-size"></a><code>%size</code>
 Tells the assembler the size (in bytes) of a symbol.
 The value supports expressions.
 Expressions are mathematical expressions whose operands are numeric constants, symbol names or `.`, which represents the value of the location counter.
+An expression is valid if any of the following is true:

+* None of its children contain any label references or `.` (that is, all leaves are numeric)
+* It's the difference of two labels
+* It's the difference of `.` and a label
+* It's the difference of a label and a number
+* It's the sum of a label and a number

+These restrictions are in place because relocation data supports constant offsets only.
+All other information has to be known at compile time.

 ### Example
 <pre>